rdk/p2rank/README.md

 ~~~

 ### Evaluate prediction model
-...on file or dataset with known ligands.
+...on a file or a dataset with known ligands.

 ~~~
 prank eval-predict -f test_data/1fbl.pdb